sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 ### Subject heading search

-Subject-specific databases often contain subject dictionaries (also called thesaurus), with a list of standardized subject terms used to describe the content of documents.
-If you apply standardized subject terms in your search, you will get hits on all documents marked with this term.
-For example, documents in the database that deal with primary school, get the subject term primary school even if the author has used other terms (junior school, elementary school, grade school, etc.) It may be worthwhile to identify subject terms that cover your topic area.
-In health sciences, Medical Subject Headings (MeSH) is the most well-known glossary, and it is used in several health sciences databases.
+Subject-specific databases often contain vocabularies with a list of *standardized subject terms* that are applied when describing the content of an article, report or other document.
+These subject vocabularies are also referred to as *Thesaurus*.
+If you search using standardized subject terms, you will get hits on all documents "tagged" with these terms.
+For example, documents in the database that concern primary school, get the subject term primary school even if the author has used other terms (e.g. junior school, elementary school, grade school, etc.) It may be worthwhile to identify subject terms that cover your subject area.
+In health sciences, Medical Subject Headings (MeSH) is the most well-known vocabulary, and it is used in several health sciences databases.
+For a thorough search, the subject heading search should be performed in *addition* to the free text search.

 ## Combining search terms

-Once you have found relevant keywords for your search, you need to think about how to combine them.
+When you have found relevant keywords for your search, the next step is concidering how to *combine* the search terms in a way that makes sense to the search engine so that it retrieves the literature you are looking for.
 In most databases, you can combine keywords in three different ways: AND, OR, and NOT.
 This is called searching with Boolean operators.

 ### Combining search terms using AND

-If you combine two keywords with AND, you will only get hits on literature that contains both words.
-Combinations with AND sharpen the search and help limit the number of hits.
+When you combine two serach terms with AND, you will only get hits on literature that contains both words in its reference.
+Combinations with AND targets the search and limits the number of hits.

-Example: Search for Diabetes AND “Quality of life” only results in literature that deals with both diabetes and quality of life.
+Example: Search for Diabetes AND “Quality of life” only results in literature that concern *both* diabetes and quality of life.

 <ClientOnly>
   <Venn